 Our Master of Music (Contemporary Practice) presents you with a unique approach to postgraduate education in music in Australia.
-This Master’s presents you with a series of experiences designed to develop the broad based collaborative, cross disciplinary skills you need for the wide variety of music careers available in today’s market.
+This Master’s provides you with a series of experiences designed to develop the broad-based collaborative, cross-disciplinary skills you need for the wide variety of music careers available in today’s market.

-Small class sizes and intense interactions with our highly skilled and award winning faculty, ensure you’ll be exposed to the widest possible range of ideas and concepts from across the contemporary arts spectrum.
-Our master of music degree is taught by passionate and engaging staff whose sole focus is to make your learning experience fun, while stretching your abilities and showing you possibilities you might not have thought existed.
+Small class sizes and intense interactions with our highly-skilled and award-winning faculty ensure you’ll be exposed to the widest possible range of ideas and concepts from across the contemporary arts spectrum.
+Our Master of Music is taught by passionate and engaging staff whose sole focus is to make your learning experience fun, while stretching your abilities and showing you possibilities you might not have thought existed.

-At the end of the coursework, you will then develop a portfolio of work and write a thesis describing this work, and its historical and ideas based background.
-Work on this portfolio is individual and mentored on a one on one basis with our faculty staff.
-You will become an artistic leader through your practice, capable of solving complex artistic music issues and problems in industry relevant contexts.
+At the end of the coursework, you will develop a portfolio of work and write a thesis describing this work, and its historical and ideas-based background.
+Work on this portfolio is individual and mentored on a one-on-one basis with our faculty staff.
+You will become an artistic leader through your practice, capable of solving complex artistic music issues and problems in industry-relevant contexts.

 The skills and knowledge you acquire will prepare you for various employment opportunities in a wide range of music and related fields.

 The Graduate Diploma of Music (Contemporary Practice) serves as the first 8 subjects (6 core units and 2 electives) of the Master of Music (Contemporary Practice).
-All students must first enrol in, and complete the Graduate Diploma of Music in order to qualify to continue on to the Master of Music.
+You must first enrol in, and complete, the Graduate Diploma of Music in order to qualify to continue on to the Master of Music.